Skip to content

 // Good: Clear, focused interaction

-// Avoid: Overly complex interactions with too many stimuli
+// Avoid: Overly complex stimuli with too many instructions

 3. Handle File Attachments Properly